onzag/itemize/docs/basics/server-env-variables.md

 By default console logging only happens in development mode, with this variable set to `true` you can force them to be piped to console, useful for debugging stubborn clusters without having to rely on elastic or file logging

+## FORCE_ELASTIC_REBUILD

+If set to `true` forces elastic to delete its indexes and rebuild them from scratch, this is a dangerous option as indexes are synchronized with the database and when using this option everything will be redone from scratch

 ## PORT

 The port to be used, default is `8000`